montagejs/todo-mvc/README.md

 1. Clone the todo-mvc [GitHub repo](https://github.com/montagejs/todo-mvc) in your desktop.
 2. Use your command line tool to cd to the cloned todo-mvc directory.
 3. Run `npm install .`.
-(This installs MontageJS so you can run the app.)
+(This installs MontageJS so you can run the TodoMVC app.)
-4. Spin up an HTTP server and visit http://localhost/.../myexample/.
+4. Spin up your preferred HTTP server and point your browser to the associated port.

 ## A Note about the Source